National Sanitation Foundation: Certification

 The NSF certifies food equipment, including food preparation and dispensing equipment, ice makers, refrigerators and freezers, dishwashing sinks, vending machines, mobile food carts, and service counters.
 These certifications are widely recognized internationally.

 NSF's Food division also certifies the gluten-freeness and other similar characteristics of products, as well as certifying bottled water and packaged ice.

 The NSF also certifies dietary supplements through a standard it facilitated the development of adopted by ANSI (NSF/American National Standards Institute Standard 173), testing for safe levels of contaminants and that the ingredients on supplements match their labels.
 As of 2002 it competed in this with the United States Pharmacopeia certification mark.

 The NSF also develops standards for and certifies water quality.
 As of 2024, the US Environmental Protection Agency (EPA) sets limits on drinking water contaminants based on standards set by the NSF.

 The NSF Consumer Products Division tests and certifies consumer products and appliances used in and around the home.

-NSF International Strategic Registrations (NSF-ISR) an NSF company, offers certifications for information security (e.g. ISO 27001, ISO 20000-1), specialty services (automotive and aerospace) and management systems that includes environmental, occupational health and safety standards).

 Laboratories

 NSF maintains laboratories in North America, South America, Europe and China.
 NSF's laboratories are accredited by the Occupational Safety and Health Administration.
 NSF laboratories are ISO 17025 certified (testing and calibration).

-The Chairman of the Board of Directors, is the retired Chief Operations Officer and Executive Vice President of the McDonald's Corporation.
-And since March of 2022, the President and Chief Executive Officer is Pedro Sancha, formerly of Ecolab and Shell.
+The chairman of the Board of Directors, is the retired Chief Operations Officer and Executive Vice President of the McDonald's Corporation.
+And since March 2022, the President and chief executive officer is Pedro Sancha, formerly of Ecolab and Shell.